afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/README.md

    - Service monitoring
    - Service Failure simulation

-## Technologies used:
-- OpenVPN (site-to-site)
-- WireGuard (remote access & site-to-site)
-- OpenSSL, TLS / X.509 PKI
-- Linux Routing
-- iptables
-- Wireshark
-- Ubuntu Linux
-- Bash scripting
-- systemd

-## Achievements / Realizations : </h2>
+## Final Achievements

-- Designed and implemented a multi-site VPN infrastructure using OpenVPN and WireGuard.
+- Design and implementation of a VPN infrastructure between multi-site using OpenVPN and WireGuard.
-- Connected several remote sites (Tokyo, New York, Paris, Aubervilliers) through routed VPN tunnels secured with TLS certificates.
+- Connection of  several remote sites (Tokyo, New York, Paris, Aubervilliers) through routed VPN tunnels secured with SSL/TLS.
-- Implemented disaster recovery mechanisms and automatic failover.
-- Configured inter-LAN routing, NAT & firewall policies.
+- Configuration of inter-LAN routing, IP forwarding, NAT Masquerade rule & firewall policies.
-- Automated network recovery using shell scripts and cron.
+- Implementation of disaster recovery mechanisms and automatic failover / automated network recovery using shell scripts and systemd.
+=> Simulation of production incidents and recovery scenarios, ensuring resiliency.
 - Performed packet-level troubleshooting with Wireshark and tcpdump
 - Validated connectivity using ICMP, HTTP and traceroute tests
-- Simulated production incidents and recovery scenarios, ensuring resiliency.